"Drawing Portraits at Trade School," 2010. Photo: Peter Walsh.

 How does it work?

 Step One: Each participant exchanges portraits with partners seated across a long communal table.
-First one participant draws their partner for seven minutes, then the other.
+First one participant draws their partner, then the other.
 As the bell rings, they move one seat over at the table, greet a new partner and do another set of timed portraits.
-As the round robin proceeds, each participant gifts their drawings to their partners while they accumulate a group of portraits of themselves.

 Step Two: When the round robin is completed,